angrykoala/chattie/README.md

 [Chattie is in GitHub](https://github.com/demiurgosoft/chattie)
 Java application to deploy a simple chatting client-server easily using Java-rmi

+##Versions
+* **Server-client:** Simple server-client chat irc-style for common chat between clients
+* **P2P:** Peer to peer version, with server to sync contacts, alowing "IRC" based chat and one-to-one chat

 ##Instructions
+These instructions are common to both versions
 1. Run `make` to compile both, Chattie server and client (will be placed under classes/ directory temporaly
 	* Run `make client` to only compile client
 	* Run `make server` to only compile server